First minutes after your baby is born

 If your baby’s breathing, heart rate and floppiness don’t improve, your baby might need oxygen through a mask or breathing tube.

 Most babies start breathing quickly in response to simple actions like drying and stimulation.
 Very few babies need help to start breathing.
-And fewer than 3 in 1000 babies need more active resuscitation like chest compressions (CPR) and drugs.
+And fewer than 3 in 1000 babies need more active resuscitation like chest compressions (CPR) and medicines.

 Your baby will also be weighed at some time in the first few hours.
 When weighing your baby, the midwife will do a quick physical check.